What are trans fats?

 - Use naturally occurring, unhydrogenated vegetable oils such as canola, safflower, sunflower or olive oil most often.

 - Look for processed foods made with unhydrogenated oil rather than partially hydrogenated or hydrogenated vegetable oils or saturated fat.

 - Use soft margarine as a substitute for butter, and choose soft margarines (liquid or tub varieties) over harder stick forms.
 Look for “0 g trans fat” on the Nutrition Facts label and no hydrogenated oils in the ingredients list.

-- French fries, doughnuts, cookies, crackers, muffins, pies and cakes are examples of foods that may contain trans fat.
+- Doughnuts, cookies, crackers, muffins, pies and cakes are examples of foods that may contain trans fat.
 Limit how frequently you eat them.

 - Limit commercially fried foods and baked goods made with shortening or partially hydrogenated vegetable oils.
 Not only are these foods very high in fat, but that fat is also likely to be trans fat.